- SENATORS' STATEMENTS

 In my opinion, with everything that has happened recently with the soldier in London that was killed, and in the context of unforeseeable prevention, I learned through the media in France that a French soldier was killed in a similar circumstance.
 A year ago, Mohamed Merah targeted policemen and soldiers in Toulouse with the objective of revenge against the system.
 We know that the security threat is of a different incarnation today.
 It is important, as President Obama has said, that we review our approach on those issues because it is different from what it was five or ten years ago.
 The Auditor General of Canada asked us in his letter three weeks ago to have an overall monitoring capacity.
 This is the essence of any committee responsible for safety in Canada.

 I plead for the government to retain that initiative because I think that it is our role in this chamber to exercise sober second thought on those issues.
 As a matter of fact, all the experts and scholars who have reviewed the work of our committee have come to the conclusion that when the Special Senate Committee on Anti-terrorism sits, it sits better than in the House of Commons.
 It is not me who says it, it is Professor Kent Roach who testified regularly in front of our committee and has been able to compare the two committees.
-He published that conclusion in the University of Ontario review book.
+He published that conclusion in the University of Ottawa law review.

 I think, honourable senators, that this is a very serious issue.
 I ask the government not to wait until something happens in Canada whereby after the fact we will try to put the parts together.
 It is too serious.